 - After observing a live case, participants focus on the clinical procedure, workflow and equipment.

-2. Learning the benefits in comparison to alternative CT-based procedures
+2. Learning the benefits of real-time image-guided brachytherapy in comparison to alternative CT-based procedures

 3. Discuss with the faculty how this treatment modality can be successfully implemented into their clinical environment

 - Clinical method and procedure (clinical indicators, live case, clinical results, procedure, workflow, infrastructure and equipment)

 - Implementation aspects (training requirements, learning curve, milestones, workflow optimization, quality assurance)

 - Hands-on experience with method and tooling using a real-time treatment planning system.

 - Live brachytherapy prostate case in the OR